 The American Academy of Pediatrics (AAP) message is clear—don't smoke when pregnant, and protect yourself and your children from secondhand tobacco smoke.

 Many studies have shown that if a woman smokes or is exposed to secondhand smoke during pregnancy, her child may be born too early (prematurely) or be smaller than normal.

 After birth, children exposed to secondhand tobacco smoke have more respiratory infections, bronchitis, pneumonia, poor lung function, and asthma than children who aren't exposed.
 Smoke exposure is most dangerous for younger children because they spend more time in close proximity to parents or other smokers, and they have immature lungs.

-- If you can't quit, don't expose your child to smoke—make your home and car completely smoke-free.
+If you can't quit, don't expose your child to smoke—make your home and car completely smoke free.